 |This map (c)2008 Richard N. Bruns.
 For full information, see here.|

 Notice how once again, this is reproduced almost exactly on the overhead map, in very precise detail.
 Clearly, the game designers aimed very high in creating an immersive world with consistent detail across different ways of traversing the game.
-I, along with many others in internet forums, have speculated that the early game is the most "complete" part, as it seems to be the most intricate and comprehensive portion of the adventure.
-Thus, it is not far fetched to conclude that the overhead/active view synchronization was the most likely goal for the entire game.
+Many have speculated that the early game is the most "complete" part, as it seems to be the most intricate and comprehensive portion of the adventure.
+Thus, it is not far fetched to conclude that the overhead/active view synchronization was a likely goal for the entire game.
 There would be exceptions to this, of course.
 Some areas would be more mysterious than others, and random terrain would be needed as a place holder to show size and fill in any gaps.
 But in the final game, this is the only part that has this level of detail.

 Before we return to Northtown, let's take a look at an example in the opposite direction---the northern ice continent.